La La Land Sweeps With Best Movie, Musical or Comedy, Win

-In one of the biggest awards of the night, La La Land is taking home the trophy for the Best Motion Picture for a Musical or Comedy at the 2017 Golden Globes, sweeping the evening in all the categories for which it was nominated.
+In one of the biggest awards of the night, La La Land is taking home the trophy for the Best Motion Picture for a Musical or Comedy at the 2017 Golden Globes, sweeping the evening in all seven categories for which it was nominated and breaking the record for the most Golden Globes won by a movie.

 The film took the Best Movie win over some fierce contenders, including: 20th Century Women, Deadpool, Florence Foster Jenkins and Sing Street.